-The goal of self-help support groups is to:
+The purpose of self-help support groups in dual diagnosis is to:

-- Provide a setting where members can feel comfortable to discuss issues of dual recovery.
+- Provide a comfortable environment for members to discuss dual recovery issues.

-- Offer members a plan for their dual recovery
+- Provide members with a dual diagnosis recovery plan.

-- A desire to stop using alcohol or other intoxicating drugs.
+- An attempt to cease consuming alcohol or other intoxicating drugs.